public class NonBlockingSetInt extends AbstractSet<Integer> implements Serializable

 version of contains, requires a type-check and auto-unboxing.
 When

-possible use the int
+possible use the int version of contains(int) for

-from the set.
+o from the set.
 This is the uppercase Integer

 version of remove, requires a type-check and auto-unboxing.
 When